-GOC IS OPPOSED TO EACH OF THE FOLLOWING BILLS and we are still waiting on the Governor’s actions : (Click on bill number to view text and status)
+GOC WAS OPPOSED TO EACH OF THE FOLLOWING BILLS: (Click on bill number to view text and status)

 Forces manufacturers to use microstamping technology in order to have handguns on approved roster.
 Also, this bill deletes three models from the roster for every one “new” microstamped handgun.

 SB 914: Portantino /D – VETOED BY GOVERNOR

 This bill is a complex and convoluted mess that will seriously undermine youth shooting programs throughout the state by mandating that only parents – not a relative, a school or legitimate shooting club – can provide a firearm to anyone under 18.
 This means that every competitive youth shooter – or kid that wants to go hunting with a grandparent – will not be able to use any firearm unless it’s provided by the parents.
 This will literally gut high school shooting teams in the state.
 The Left somehow thinks this will put a chill on “gun violence.”
 In spite of waiting on hold for an interminable time, GOC was never able to add our OPPOSITION to the record.

 SB 1175: Stern/D – DIED ON SENATE FLOOR

 Makes it illegal to import or possess African species trophies – this is the camel’s nose under the tent to eliminate hunting in the state.

 SB 118: This was signed by Governor Newsom, and is by far, the worst of 2020’s anti-gun bills.